Building a Customer-Centric Culture: 6 Ways to Make It Real

 - Culture = how people behave when no one is watching

-You can have a customer-centric strategy on paper, but if your culture doesn't support it, nothing changes.
+You can write a great strategy on paper.
+But if the culture doesn't match, nothing changes in practice.

-- Employees ask "How does this affect customers?" in every meeting
+- People ask "How does this affect our customers?" in every meeting

-- Customer feedback reaches product teams, not just support
+- Customer feedback reaches the product team, not just support

 Why Customer-Centric Culture Matters